jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 # Closing thoughts

-Go has always moved slowly and carefully as a language, which I appreciate more and more as time goes on and I see languages and software in general always pushing to evolve and change, and often messing it up.
-That said, I really appreciate these recent evolutions to the language.
-Iterators and Generics add two of the big feature that I sorely missed to the language, and makes it possible for me to write the sort of code I want to write.
+Go has always moved slowly and carefully as a language, which I appreciate more and more as time goes on.
+That said, I really enjoy these recent evolutions to the language.
+Iterators and Generics add two of the big feature that I sorely missed, and makes it possible for me to write the sort of code I want to write.
 While I still have various other gripes, the same is true of most languages.

 Now I will just hope that Go gets tagged enums at some point :)